War is a ferocious form of insanity.

 At night our perimeter would come alive with small arms fire, mortar detonations and air to ground fire raging from sundown till sunup.
 Our hootch was very close to the perimeter and as a result we were in close proximity to much of the night time action.
 When not on duty, one of our favorite activities was to sit on the sand bunkers, drinking, smoking and watching the evening fireworks.
 We would rate the action by intensity and shout and cheer at particularly heavy action.
 Occasionally when the fighting was too intense or got too close we would be forced to retreat behind the bunkers.
 (We hoped to never pull perimeter guard on nights like these)

 On one particular evening the fighting was as crazy as we ever saw it.
 A firefight raged up and down the perimeter like a snake, and lasted for hours.
 Spooky and Puff gunships joined in, raining fire down from the sky as the fighting intensified.

 One crazy guy who hung with us, a zany character from New England named McCormick often joined us during these shows.
 “Mac” was a tall, lanky good natured dude.
 He was always joking around, had a keen wit and a great fondness for Gin and tonics.
 In Vietnam, we would often get shipments of alcohol of one kind or another by lot.
-For about four months while I was there, all we got was gin, so naturally that’s what we drank.
+For about four months while I was there, we got mostly gin, so naturally that’s what we drank.
 We made our own tonic using quinine from the dispensary and white soda which we traded for.
 Mac was by far the leading consumer of our gin and tonics, notable for having drank thirty two on one particular evening alone.

 It was a wild, surreal scene as we all laughed, yelled and sang along with the peace anthem favorite, as the violence raged on.